What is Graduate School?

 Doctor of Medicine (M.D.): Medical Doctor

-Academic Degrees are a type of doctorate degree focused more specifically on research and theoretical knowledge.
-Doctor of Philosophy (PhD) is the most common form of doctorate degrees, and can be studied in a wide variety of fields.
-For example, you can obtain a Doctor of Philosophy in Education, where you learn about the theories of teaching, and is more focused on academics, not professional “applied” work.
+Academic degrees are a type of doctorate degree focused more specifically on research and theoretical knowledge.
+Doctor of Philosophy (Ph.D.) is the most common form of doctorate degrees and can be studied in a wide variety of fields.
+For example, you can obtain a Doctor of Philosophy in Education, where you learn about the theories of teaching rather than preparing for professional “applied” work.

 Deciding

-Consider the following advantages for either starting graduate study immediately or delaying the start of graduate study.
+Consider the following advantages of either starting graduate study immediately after completing your bachelor’s degree or delaying the start of graduate study.

 Advantages of starting immediately:

-• The momentum of your undergraduate work can be a positive motivator to continue studying.
-If you start right away you will obviously finish sooner and begin your chosen profession sooner.
+- The momentum of your undergraduate work can be a positive motivator to continue studying.
+If you start right away, you will obviously finish more quickly and begin your chosen profession more quickly.
 In lengthier programs like medicine, law, or pursuing a Ph.D., this may be particularly important.

-• Graduate school is easier to finance when other obligations such as marriage, mortgage payments, children, etc. are not currently a part of your life.
+- Graduate school may be easier to finance when other obligations such as marriage, mortgage payments, children, etc. are not currently a part of your life.

-• In some fields, like the sciences (e.g. computer science or the biological sciences), many report the importance of pursuing graduate work before their undergraduate background becomes dated, enabling the student to keep up with the most current advances in their field.
-Also, because of the sequential nature of some subject areas, e.g. math, some students may prefer to “stay with it” to avoid getting behind or forgetting material after some time out.
+- In some fields like the sciences (like computer science or the biological sciences), many report the importance of pursuing graduate work before their undergraduate background becomes dated, enabling the student to keep up with the most current advances in their field.
+Also, because of the sequential nature of some subject areas, like math, some students may prefer to continue their study right away to avoid getting behind or forgetting material after some time away from school.

 Advantages of delaying your start:

-• For some programs, it can be to one’s advantage to spend time gaining valuable work experience within the field.
+- For some graduate programs, it can be beneficial to spend time gaining valuable work experience within the field before pursuing another degree.
 Good work experience coupled with good recommendations from employers can better prepare you for admission into a good graduate school.
-In fact, many graduate and professional schools will prefer and require experience beyond the undergraduate degree.
+In fact, many graduate and professional schools prefer or even require experience beyond the undergraduate degree.

-• One’s motivation level is another important consideration.
-After spending the last four to five years earning an undergraduate degree, one may feel the need for a break from the academic world.
-After some “time out” students can approach their graduate program with renewed energy and a positive attitude.
+- One’s motivation level is another important consideration.
+After spending the last few years earning an undergraduate degree, one may feel the need for a break from the academic world.
+After some time away from school, students can approach their graduate program with renewed energy and a positive attitude.

-• Even though the fear may be that you would loose touch with the current developments in the field, some ways in which to keep current include reading professional journals, participating in professional organizations (conferences, etc.) and having discussions with those in the field (faculty members, alumni, peers, organizations).
+- Even though the fear may be that you would lose touch with the current developments in the field, some ways to stay informed about your discipline include reading professional journals, participating in professional organizations, and having discussions with those in the field (faculty members, alumni, peers, and organization members).

 Whether or not to attend graduate school is a decision that deserves careful consideration.
 Consider your answers to the following questions:

-• Am I considering graduate school only because I don’t know what else to do right now . . . as a way to postpone job hunting?
+- Am I considering graduate school only because I don’t know what else to do right now?

-• Have I talked with enough individuals who are accomplishing (or have accomplished) what I think I want to do?
-(Informational interviews, faculty advisors, etc.)
+- Have I talked with enough individuals who are accomplishing (or have accomplished) what I think I want to do?
+(Conducting informational interviews, talking with faculty advisors, etc.)

-• Do I have the personal and academic skills needed to be successful in graduate school?
+- Do I have the personal and academic skills needed to be successful in graduate school?
 (Am I focused and self-disciplined?
 Do I have good time-management skills?
-Do I have the energy and motivation to survive and thrive in graduate school for several additional years?)
+Do I have the energy and motivation to survive and thrive in graduate school for several years?)

 A Suggested Timeline